ajay-p-sharma/IGOFingerPrinting/README.md

-# IGOFingerPrinting: Tumor/Normal pair analysis using IGOFingerPrinting commandline tool
+# Tumor/Normal pair analysis using IGOFingerPrinting commandline tool

 This software uses BAM files (without duplicates marked) as input.
 The libraries for samples are prepared using a SNP panel to sequence the target regions around 39 SNPs used for the analysis.
 The software scripts and resources are located under /ifs/res/GCL/hiseq/Stats/IGOFingerPrinting/ .
 You can copy this directory to any directory of your choice and replace /ifs/res/GCL/hiseq/Stats/ with path to new directory in the examples below.
 To run the analysis you will need the following